iot-salzburg/STL-tweaker/README.md

 # STL-tweaker
-##The STL-tweaker is a auto-rotate module which finds the STL object's optimal orientation in the printing platform to improve the efficiency of the 3D print.
+##The STL-tweaker is an auto-rotate module which finds the STL object's optimal orientation on the printing platform to improve the efficiency of the 3D print.

 Author: Christoph Schranz, 12.01.2016

+## Quickstart:

+FileHandler.py must be executable.

+`FileHandler.py yourobject.stl [optional: int(yourownangle)]`

-## Installing required modules: (necessary for binary STL)
+## Installing required modules:  (for binary STL)
 If your STL file is written in [ascii](https://de.wikipedia.org/wiki/STL-Schnittstelle#ASCII-Format), you can start tweaking!

 Otherwise, you have to install the following packages: